thirumurthis/Learnings/kafka/strimzi-kafka-mirrormaker2/notes_kraft.md

 ## Summary

-We create two Kind cluster `source` and `destination`, the kind cluser configuration exposes the NodePort so the container can be accessed from the host machine.
+- We create two Kind cluster `source` and `destination`, the kind cluser configuration exposes the NodePort so the container can be accessed from the host machine.

-With the Kind nodeport exposed, we can configure the Kafka Cluster with NodePort.
+- With the Kind nodeport exposed, we can configure the Kafka Cluster with NodePort.
 With this configuration we Refer the [Strimzi blog](https://strimzi.io/blog/2019/04/23/accessing-kafka-part-2/).

-This blog uses Strimzi version 0.46.0, the operator is installed using Helm chart.
+- This blog uses Strimzi version 0.46.0, the operator is installed using Helm chart.
 Note, from 0.46.0 version onwards Kafka removed the Zookeeper so we have to use Kraft mode.

-The Kafka cluster configuration includes KafkaNodePool with one controller and one broker configured with ephemeral storage.
+- The Kafka cluster configuration includes KafkaNodePool with one controller and one broker configured with ephemeral storage.

-The Mirrormaker2 configuration will be deployed to destination cluster, the topic created on the source cluster will be replicatd in the destination server.
+- The Mirrormaker2 configuration will be deployed to destination cluster, the topic created on the source cluster will be replicatd in the destination server.

+- This is not production ready configuration, only foe learing and development purpose.

 ### Kind cluster configuration